Create and deploy your Machine Learning Model with Amazon SageMaker

 The model is available in the folder s3://evs-smk/jetson-nano-models/mask-det-model.tar.gz.

 Use this model on your Jetson Nano for inference.

-There are two ways to deploy the compiled model to the AI Vision Solution Kit:
+There are three ways to deploy the compiled model to the AI Vision Solution Kit:

 Make the compiled model (.tar.gz file in S3) publicly available.
 For that click the model name in S3 and edit the Access control list.
 Select Public Access Everyone and check Read object.
 Save changes